 This individual thought about it a minute and then said, “Well, no, I do not know how to remain in recovery, so I guess I’ll have to listen differently and not hear it as, ‘I am a loser.'”

-We were then able to process that it was not just the constructive criticism that he was reacting to, but all his other disappointments and seeming failures in life that fueled his reaction.
-With further clarification, he was able to see that he was the one being harshly critical of himself with his comment about being a loser.
+We were then able to process the exchange, it was not just the constructive criticism that he was reacting to, but all his other disappointments and seeming failures in life that fueled his reaction.
+With further clarification, he was able to see that he was harshly critical of himself with his comment about being a loser.

-We writers may not have all of those emotions going on, however, we can sometimes be thin-skinned and react in a similar manner in either our responses to constructive criticisms in a comment or silently staring at comments on the screen.
+We writers may not have all of those emotions going on; however, we can sometimes be thin-skinned and react similarly in either our responses to constructive criticisms in a comment or silently staring at comments on the screen.